 Helping Others Can Help You Stay Sober

 The holidays provide a wonderful opportunity to connect with others and show gratitude.
 If you’ve been managing your recovery, it shows that you have courage.
-You can advance your recovery by being of service to others.
 Spend time with an elderly neighbor, help the homeless or show kindness to someone who is new in town.
 If you see another need that should be met, you can also seek to assist.
 Paying it forward will make you feel great and it’s a large part of the holidays.

 Take Care of Yourself

 You won’t be much help to anyone if you let the stresses of the holidays get to you.
 Make sure you eat well, exercise and get adequate sleep.
 When you’re in good physical shape, you’ll be stronger emotionally.
 You should also take time for quiet personal and spiritual reflection.
 You can meditate, journal or engage in prayer or other activities related to your faith.

 If you’ve been struggling to maintain your sobriety, the holidays may be the ideal time to go to rehab.
 Because of the challenges we’ve identified here, many addicts relapse during this time of the year.
 If you anticipate a very difficult time, treatment may be the best gift you can give yourself.

 Let Asheville Recovery Center Help You to Stay Sober